JAlcocerT/JAlcocerT/content/blog/dev-waitingtolanding-pb.md

 * **Server-Side Rendering (SSR) for the initial load:** A Nuxt application, for example, can be configured to use SSR.
 The server pre-renders the HTML for the first page the user requests.
 This is great for SEO and initial load performance.
 Once the page is loaded, the application "hydrates" and acts like a normal SPA, handling subsequent navigation and updates on the client-side without full-page reloads.
 This is often called a "Universal" application.

 * **Static Site Generation (SSG) for all pages:** A framework like Astro or Nuxt can also generate every possible page as a static HTML file at build time.
 When a user visits the site, they get a pre-built, fast HTML file.

 The pages can then have small "islands" of JavaScript that enable interactivity and SPA-like navigation, but they don't rely on the client to render the entire page from scratch.

 This is a powerful way to get the performance benefits of a static site with the interactivity of an SPA.

 So, while CSR is the foundational technique for building traditional SPAs, the modern web development landscape has evolved to allow for SPAs to be built with a variety of rendering strategies, including SSR and SSG, to improve performance, SEO, and user experience.

 ### About Nuxt

-Nuxt is an open-source, full-stack framework for building web applications using Vue.js.
+Nuxt is an open-source, full-stack framework for building **web applications using Vue.js**.

 It simplifies the development of complex applications by providing an opinionated structure, automatic routing, and multiple rendering modes out of the box.

 > Nuxt is inspired by Next.js, a similar framework for React.

-> > I need to try NUXT sometime soon :)
+> > I need to try NUXT sometime *,soon'*

 #### Nuxt and JavaScript ☕️